 I was subjected to a lengthy and detailed questioning in which my ability to travel was put into question… Air Canada employees informed me that I was on a “list” but refused to give me particulars.
 [Air Canada Staff also made] the preposterous suggestion that I change my name… – Montreal Author Jaspreet Singh12

 The ICLMG has long called for a centralized redress system to address false positives.
-The funding that was announced in the federal budget is a welcome and positive development, and opens the door to the issue of false positives finally being resolved (as work continues in order to repeal the No Fly List as a whole).
+The funding that was announced in the federal budget is a welcome and positive development, and opens the door to the issue of false positives finally being resolved (as work continues to repeal the No Fly List as a whole).

 Lack of transparency/access to information